mohammad6987/DNS_RDT/server/readme.md

 - The server expects packets formatted in a specific way (with fields separated by `|`) and encoded in hexadecimal format for the data chunk.
 - The timeout mechanism resets the state if no packets are received within the specified period, ensuring that stale data does not accumulate.

+This implementation is suitable for a basic UDP packet handling scenario with reassembly logic and acknowledgment feedback but may need enhancements for production use, including better error handling and logging.